 Now it’s time to check the new feature Autopilot Reset.

 It is in preview, but you can initiate a reset from the Intune console.
 To reset the device you have to go the device in Intune.

 In Overview, you got a menu.
 Click on more, which is expending the menu.

 Click on Autopilot Reset (preview) to initiate the reset.

 If the user is logged in, the user gets this notification.
 I do not want to wait for 45 minutes so I will reboot the machine manually.

 Log in with another user, not the same user who was using this device before the reset.

 That’s it!
-This is how the new features works.
+This is how the new features work.
 Reminder, this is still in preview.
-I am do not know when these features are come in General Available(GA) state.
-So, be patience…
+I do not know when these features come in General Available(GA) state.
+So, be patient…

 Also, the device group is a nice option to assign the Autopilot devices automatically to a profile.

 This is it.
 Thanks for reading my blog post about Windows Autopilot.
 If you have any questions or comments about Windows Autopilot or maybe Microsoft Intune related, don’t hesitate to contact me by email or by posting a comment here below.
 I am also active on social media and some community forums, like Technet forum, Yammer, and Techcommunity.